leweaver/orangine/README.md

 [More submodule tips](https://gist.github.com/gitaarik/8735255)

 ## Build dependencies
-Some of the third party libraries need to be built first using helper script `.\create-thirdparty-projects.bat`:

-- g3log
+Our third party dependencies have a number of build and integration methods.
+To make things easier, a helper script in the root directory will configure, build and install these:

+`<git-repo>\install-thirdparty-projects.bat`:

+This only needs to be run once.

+# Build Orangine

+The project is defined using CMake.
+If you've not used CMake before, it is a tool that takes an input file list (`CMakeLists.txt`) and produces a project file that Visual Studio, ninja, etc can open & build.
+CMake itself is not a compiler.

+## Option 1: In Visual Studio

+1. Launch Visual Studio
+1. On the startup page, click the tiny blue link to 'Continue without Code'
+1. File -> Open -> CMake -> `<git-repo>\Orangine\CMakeLists.txt`

+From here, you can select one of two startup projects in the "Select Startup Item" dropdown:

-- googletest
+- __Prototype.exe (Prototype\\Prototype.exe)__
+  - This will build and run the sample executable.
-- googlemock
+- __Prototype.exe (Install)__

-## CMake
-I've set the project up to use CMake, which is a build file generator.
-If you've not used CMake before, I recommend you simply open the main CMake file (`Orangine/CMakeLists.txt`) in visual studio (see: https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019)
+  - This will build the engine lib's and sample exe's, placing them in a directory for import into other projects: `<git-repo>\bin\x64`

+Some tips on Visual Studio with CMake: https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019

+## Option 2: Your IDE of choice

 I've tested the CMake support in CLion, VSCode, Visual Studio 2017/2019 and all seem to work.
-(My IDE of choice is VS 2019)

-You can also use a wrapper utility `Orangine/oe-built.bat` to compile without an IDE:
+## Option 3: On the command line
+You can also run CMake commands yourself on the command line.

+If you want to use ninja to build, `<git-repo>\Orangine\oe-built.bat` wraps CMake and ninja commands:

-- `oe-built.bat Generate` _Uses CMake to creates ninja build definition files.
+- `oe-built.bat Configure` _Uses CMake to creates ninja build definition files.
 You will only need to run this once_
-- `oe-built.bat Build Debug` _Uses ninja to build the libraries and samples.
+- `oe-built.bat Build Debug` _Calls_ __ninja build__ _in the cmake cache directory.
 Also supports `Release` as the second arg_
 - `oe-built.bat Install Debug` _Uses ninja to build and place the engine libraries to the root `bin` directory, for consumption by other repositories_

+You can manually run any other ninja command: list all of the available ninja commands:`cd cmake-ninjabuild-x64-Debug`

 # Overall Architecture
 Here is a quick non-exhaustive overview of how the main object instances are instantiated.
 Each item creates and owns the items below it in the tree.
 Each item below is the name of a class, which is located in a CPP/H file of the same name.

 - oe::Main
   - DX::DeviceResources